raqibaqeel/Pizza_Sales_Project/README.md

 # Pizza Sales Analysis Project
 ## Overview
 Welcome to the Pizza Sales Analysis project repository!
 This comprehensive project combines the power of SQL data analysis with Tableau visualizations to provide a deep understanding of our pizza sales performance.
-From calculating key business metrics to creating insightful charts, this project aims to empower decision-making with data-driven insights. https://drive.google.com/drive/folders/1LYGqqerI7YuG9_Y0RXj9qUMVZ8JHzqW9
+From calculating key business metrics to creating insightful charts, this project aims to empower decision-making with data-driven insights.
+Please find the Data Source I have used in this project. https://drive.google.com/drive/folders/1LYGqqerI7YuG9_Y0RXj9qUMVZ8JHzqW9

 ### Dasboard :-